florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 It defines plugins as software components, that can implement new isolated features for extension of some host application without modification of the host application itself.
 On the side of the host application, a plugin system is implemented as a software component for management of and communication to individual plugins.

-@plugin-systems shows a diagram of all relevant software components for an application with an integrated plugin system.
+@plugin-systems-arch shows a diagram of all relevant software components for an application with an integrated plugin system.
 The host application itself runs on the host system and implements a core application.
 It also contains the plugin system, which is may be hand-written or provided by a library.
 This plugin system is used by the host application to embed plugins and interact with them.